 Step 1: Maths

 Each bedroom should take between 1-2 hours to clean, depending on the size.
 We don’t mean a light dusting, but deep cleaning.
-Your housekeeper will need enough time to clean both around and under furniture, dust, hoover, change linen, and even leave fresh bottled water and plump your pillows if required.
+Your housekeeper will need enough time to clean both around and under furniture, dust, hoover, change linen, and any specific duties you feel are needed.

 Each bathroom should also take between 1 and 2 hours.
 Arrange your housekeeper’s schedule so that they have plenty of time to polish brass and chrome, brush toilets, scrub the tiles and floor and finish the bathroom nicely.